‘General Hospital’ Friday Spoilers: Port Charles Residents Hit The Red Carpet For The Nurses Ball

 Grey’s Anatomy star Chandra Wilson will be working the red carpet with Nina.
 As The Inquisitr previously detailed, General Hospital spoilers have revealed that there are a lot of great moments ahead involving Chase and Willow.
 Jax and Scott will both attend solo and fans will get to see some relaxed, happy moments involving Franco and Elizabeth.

 General Hospital spoilers have teased that Jax will be offering somebody a glass of champagne, and now ABC’s photos reveal that it’s Nina who is on the receiving end of this offer.
-It’s understood that Jax will be sticking around Port Charles and fans have been speculating about which Port Charles lady he might eventually romance.
+It’s understood that Jax will be sticking around Port Charles, and fans have been speculating about which Port Charles lady he might eventually romance.

 Nina is engaged to Valentin and the two are supposed to tie the knot this month.
 However, fans know that this is going to implode soon when Nina finds out about Valentin’s schemes regarding Sasha.
 Could Jax be the one to heal her upcoming heartbreak?

 The red carpet Nurses Ball arrivals may be mostly fun and games with everybody excited to get the event going.
-However, General Hospital spoilers from SheKnows Soaps tease that surprises are on the way next week as the event continues and it wouldn’t be a true Nurses Ball without some drama and chaos.
+However, General Hospital spoilers from SheKnows Soaps tease that surprises are on the way next week as the event continues, and it wouldn’t be a true Nurses Ball without some drama and chaos.

 Will Ryan disrupt the Nurses Ball as many fans are speculating?
 Will Finn finally pop the question to Nina?
-General Hospital spoilers suggest that this could become an especially wild event and viewers can’t wait to see it all get going.
+General Hospital spoilers suggest that this could become an especially wild event, and viewers can’t wait to see it all get going.